If you found this post from our national PR polling company in the neverending ocean, that is Google, boy are you in for a treat.

-Working with analysts who have dedicated their entire careers to scripting survey questions and analyzing data will offer more insights and best-practices than if you were to attempt on your own.
+Working with analysts who have dedicated their entire careers to scripting survey questions and analyzing data will offer more insights and best practices than if you were to attempt it on your own.

-There are so many advantages to working with a PR market research company for your survey.
+There are so many benefits of working with a PR polling company for your survey.
 We highlight the top reasons you should consider it here.